godotengine/godot-docs/tutorials/scripting/gdscript/warnings/CONFUSABLE_LOCAL_USAGE.rst

 .. code-block:: none

-    The identifier "%s" will be shadowed below in the block.
+    The identifier "my_var" will be shadowed below in the block.

 The default warning level for this warning is **Warn**.